 How hard is the LPCC gap exam?

 People have been asking “How hard is the LPCC gap exam?”
 Personally, I would say based on my experience – well that depends on whether or not you knew the answers.
-Since the exam is only on the differences between LCSW, LMFT and LPCC’s there is a lot of material to cover in a very few questions.
+Since the exam is only on the differences between LCSW, LMFT and LPCC’s, there is a lot of material to cover in a very few questions.
 If you graduated recently or have been studying LPCC material since graduation you should be in good shape.
-Some of the material was very specific so if your school covered it you were in luck.
+Some of the material was very specific so if your school covered if you were in luck.
 If your particular instructor did not cover an item it would have been hard to know what to study.

 I would recommend a review course, though it is early for the review classes to know what to teach you.
 Also, study anything in the BBS booklet that looks unfamiliar.
 The wider your knowledge base the better you should do.